The Charleston County Public Library is offering the following free programs for children, teens and adults throughout the month of April.

 Main Library, 68 Calhoun Street, downtown: 805-6930

 Early Literacy Station (all ages): Through April 30.
 Visit the Early Literacy Station for a fun activity based on the South Carolina Day-by-Day Family Literacy Activity Calendar.
 The theme for April is “reading.”
-A winner will be drawn April 30.
+Enter for a chance to win your very own SC Day-by-Day Calendar.
+A winner will be drawn on April 30.

 Saul Alexander Gallery Exhibit: Through April 30.
 Melissa Gravano’s love of the water and the great outdoors began as a child growing up on Long Island.
 She has titled her pen, pencil and watercolor exhibit “Low Country Faces/Low Country Livin.”